pulsoned/yess/README.md

 and run via unix bash.

-\*note that the current implementation of the YESS is incomplete and will not currently run Y86 code fully.
+<sub>*note that the current implementation of the YESS is incomplete and will not currently run Y86 code fully.</sub>

 Support
 -------